 Are you focused on networking or getting the scoop on industry trends?
 Virtual conferences offer the best of both.
 Webinars tend to involve one speaker and limited interaction, but virtual conferences combine networking opportunities and the best platforms for remote learning.

-Our own annual conference—Netconnect—taking place completely virtually this year and quickly approaching (November 4), we want to make sure that everyone knows what to expect and is ready to get the most out of your virtual conference experience.
+Our own annual conference—Netconnect—is taking place completely virtually again this year and quickly approaching (October 6), we want to make sure that everyone planning to attend knows what to expect and is ready to get the most out of your virtual conference experience.

-Here are just a few of the ways in which conferences provide more ROI (return on investment) than webinars and in-person conferences:
+Here are just a few of the ways in which conferences provide the same, if not more, ROI (return on investment) than webinars and in-person HR conferences.

 Better user experience

 What is the worst part of attending an in-person conference?
 Chances are it’s the waiting—before sessions, between sessions, through long introductions, and information you already know.
 With virtual presentations, it’s like you can teleport from one presentation to the next and rewind time (of fast-forward).

 Unlike one-speaker webinars, you’ll also benefit from a wider variety of perspectives and presentation styles.
 And while traveling on the company dime has its perks, online engagement is less disruptive, and you can build your professional skill set from the comfort of your own home.
 Be careful to schedule breaks for yourself and avoid video meeting fatigue.